Home

 The colouration of the young reflects this, as they are light below and dark above, which is unlike the duckings of other species, which tend to be fluffy yellow all over.

-These birds are larger than a Mallard and yet smaller than a Teal and are around 19" in length and have a 29" wingspan.
+These birds are a little smaller than a Mallard and smaller than a Teal and are around 19" in length and have a 29" wingspan.

 Easily identifiable by their bright, red eyes and colourful plumage, the male is more brightly coloured than the female and the female has a white eye-ring.